Skip to content

 })">Mock</button>

-Using the action attribute in the <form> element
+Using the action Attribute in the <form> Element

 For this example, create two HTML files in the same directory.